-The descriptions given below are compatible with the definitions given in the International Cloud Atlas, (WMO, 2017a):

-Drizzle: Fairly uniform precipitation of very fine drops of water very close to one another that falls from a cloud.
+The descriptions given below are compatible with the definitions given in the International Cloud Atlas, Volume I, Part III.2 (WMO, 19752017a): Drizzle: Fairly uniform precipitation in the form of\very smallfine drops of water.
+The very close to one another that falls from a cloud.

-Drizzle drops have a diameter of usually less than 0.5 mm.
-The drops appear almost to float, and so make even slight movements of the air visible.
-Drizzle falls from a layer of Stratus, usually low, sometimes touching the ground (fog).
+Drizzle drops have a diameter of the drops is normally usually less than 0.5-\mm.
+The drops appear almost to float, thus making visibleand so make even slight movements of the air\visible.
+Drizzle falls from a continuous and fairly dense layer of stratiform cloud, which is Stratus, usually low, sometimes touching the surface (fog).ground (fog).
 The amount of precipitation in the form of drizzle can be considerable (up to 1 mm/h), especially along coasts and in mountainous areas.
 The drops falling on the edge of a rain zone or during light rainfall may be as small as drizzle drops, owing to their partial evaporation.
 In this situation, raindrops are distinguished from drizzle drops in that they are more scattered.